swiss-seismological-service/scrtdd/README.md

 Go to https://www.ldeo.columbia.edu/~felixw/hypoDD.html and dowload hypoDD.
 Untar the sources, go to src folder, run make.
 Done!

+Please remember to set the Hypodd array limits (compilation time options available via include/*inc files) accordingly with the size of your problem.

 ## 2. Define a background catalog for real time relocations